 Site design, or how to website visually looks to a reader or visitor, is a purely aesthetic, non-authoritative metric for link quality.
 However, it is easily the biggest prejudice marketers bring into link assessment.

 As a result, Google categorically avoids site design as a quality metric for backlinks.
-This is why some of the s***tiest website designs have DA of 75 or higher.
+This is why some of the s***tiest website designs have insane search authority.
 For example, the website http://beforeitsnews.com/ clearly has a terrible design.
 It looks like it was built in 2002.
 It’s hard to navigate, there is no compelling imagery, and there are an absurd amount of links on the home page.
-But that site’s Domain Authority?
+But that site’s relative Domain Authority?
 It’s 78.
-Google sees that website as authoritative, and as a result, so should we.

 When working on link acquisition, it’s important for marketers to divorce their link building strategy from promotional and PR strategies.
 They are not the same thing, and should not be mixed or matched.